Soundium/Pi_hole_configuration/README.md

 ### My hardware
 - <a href="https://www.raspberrypi.org/products/raspberry-pi-4-model-b/">Raspberry Pi 4 Computer Modell B, 4GB RAM</a>
 - <a href="https://www.raspberrypi.org/products/poe-hat/">Power over Ethernet (PoE) HAT für Raspberry Pi 4 & 3B+, Rev. 1.01</a>
-- <a href="https://www.amazon.de/SanDisk-SDSQXCG-032G-GN6MA-Extreme-Adapter-Schwarz/dp/B06XYHN68L">SanDisk Extreme Pro microSDHC A1 UHS-I U3 Speicherkarte + Adapter 32GB</a>
+- <a href="https://www.amazon.de/SanDisk-SDSQXCG-032G-GN6MA-Extreme-Adapter-Schwarz/dp/B06XYHN68L">SanDisk Extreme Pro microSDHC A1 UHS-I U3 Card + Adapter 32GB</a>
 - <a href="https://www.jacob.de/produkte/aluminium-gehaeuse-fuer-rpi4-aluc-si-artnr-6009241.html">Aluminium Gehäuse für Raspberry Pi 4 Modell B, silber</a>

+### Important informaiton
+The Raspberry Pi uses an SD card for local storage, and as such, it's essential to be smart about the SD card you use.
+I suggest at least a 32GB card, and for a few more dollars, you can get a high endurance or extreme pro card.
+I like the SanDisk Extreme Pro 32GB micro SDHC card for $12.
+You won't need the full 32GB of storage, but this allows for additional write locations that can further extend the life of the card.

 ***
 ### Raspberry Pi 4 Installation